This easy-to-follow Roast Beef Tenderloin recipe is seared to golden brown, seasoned to perfection, and roasted in the oven.

 We’re talking about tender, juicy beef that practically melts in your mouth, seasoned to perfection, and roasted in the oven to absolute deliciousness.

-This is the kind of dish that will take your casual get-together or special occasion to a whole new level of culinary awesomeness.
+This is the kind of dish that will take your casual get-together, a holiday, or special occasion to a whole new level of culinary awesomeness.

 5 THINGS TO LOVE ABOUT Roast BEEF TENDERLOIN

 - Beef tenderloin is THE most prized cut of beef and is buttery in flavor and ultra-tender in texture.